AiCodingBattle/eazypaste-gpt/README.md

 4. **Select Files**: Choose the relevant files from your project
 5. **Generate Prompt**: The prompt will include your selected files and custom rules
 6. **Copy & Use**: Copy the generated prompt and paste it into ChatGPT
-7. **Process Changes**: Use [o1-xml-parser](https://github.com/mckaywrigley/o1-xml-parser) to apply the XML changes returned by ChatGPT
+7. **Implement Changes**: Directly apply the AI-suggested code modifications

 ## 🔄 Workflow

-1. EasyPaste GPT → Generate Prompt
+1. EasyPaste GPT → Generate Implementation Plan
-2. ChatGPT → Process Prompt & Generate XML
+2. AI Assistant → Process Plan & Implement Changes
-3. o1-xml-parser → Apply Code Changes

 ## 🤝 Community